infinityworks/snowflake/README.md

 ## Contributing
 When adding a new feature checkout a new branch from `master` with the name `feature/<branch>`.
 This ensures the workflow [build](.github/workflows/build.yml) will trigger a test build of your branch when pushed.

-## Environments
+## CI/CD
 There are two environments `production` available at http://radar.career.infinityworks.com and `test` available at http://test.radar.career.infinityworks.com.
+The `test` environment.
+The `test` can be considered as both both a UAT and staging environment.

-When a push or merge into `master` the workflow [build-deploy](.github/workflows/build-deploy.yml) will be triggered on Github.
-This builds and deploys to the `test` environment.
+When there is a push or merge into `master` the workflow [build-deploy](.github/workflows/build-deploy.yml) will be triggered with Github Actions.
+This builds and deploys a zip of the build to the bucket `builds.radar.career.infinityworks`.

+AWS CodePipeline is used to extract the build and automatically deploy to the `test` environment.
+A manual approval is then required to deploy to `production`.
+This must be done via the AWS Management Console.
+Go to [eu-west-1.console.aws.amazon.com/codesuite/codepipeline/pipelines](https://eu-west-1.console.aws.amazon.com/codesuite/codepipeline/pipelines) and select `career-radar`.
+Navigate to the `Production` Stage and click `Approve` or `Reject`.